NaokiTM/onlinedaw/ROADMAP.md

     - undo and redo
     - appearance
     - copy and paste
-    - account management
+    - account management (NOT DONE THE BUTTON FOR THIS)
-- Track control bar underneath menu
+- Track control bar underneath menu (DONE)
-    - button to open virtual instruments
-    - button to open point and click note placing
     - rewind, play, skip, pause, record,
     - bar number, beat number, key, time sig, tempo
     - metronome
-- Basic track interface (8 bars to start with)
+- Basic track interface (8 bars to start with) (NOT STARTED)
     - name, volume meter, panning, mute track
     - ability to add infinite tracks (array of objects? or similar)
     - ability to make tracks infinite length / infinite number of bars (a "+" button to add bars)